opengeospatial/ELFIE/docs/README.md

 practice for exposing links between and among environmental domain and sampling features in a highly adoptible standards compliant way that is compatible with modern web search technology.

+The ELFIE Engineering Report can be found [here.](https://docs.opengeospatial.org/per/18-097.html)

 Slides summarizing the ELFIE plan at the project's outset can be found [here.](https://opengeospatial.github.io/ELFIE/ELFIE_overview){:target="_blank"}

 A summary of the IE outcomes can be found [here.](https://opengeospatial.github.io/ELFIE/presentations/ELFIE_outcomes){:target="_blank"}